-Find the mice, rats and their nests and remove them from your home.
-Look for nests in basements, attics, ceilings and walls.
-Wearing gloves, spray the dead animal, its nest and the surrounding area with a disinfectant or mixture of bleach and water and let it soak, states Environment, Health and Safety Online.
+Wearing gloves, a mask or respirator, and eye protection, spray the dead animal, its nest, and the surrounding area with the disinfectant solution, and let it soak for 5 minutes.
 Place the animal and nest in a plastic bag, then seal the bag.
 Place that bag in a second bag and seal that as well.
-Discard the bags in a covered trash can or call your local health department for its recommendations.
+Discard the bags in a covered trash can or call your local health department for disposal recommendations.

-Vacuum your entire home to remove the mites, states the University of Minnesota Extension Service.
+Vacuum your entire home to remove the mites.
 Use the hose extension to clean between your walls and floors or any other hard-to-reach cracks or spaces.
 If your vacuum contains a bag, freeze it to kill the mites and prevent them from crawling back out.
 If the vacuum has a canister, apply a bleach solution or disinfectant it to kill the mites inside, then wipe it out with a moist cloth.

-Wipe potentially infested areas with a disinfectant or bleach solution and moist cloth.
-Provide a good amount of attention to warm areas, such as furnaces and pipes, as mites prefer to inhabit these places, states AllPestExpress.com.
+Wipe potentially infested areas with a disinfectant or bleach solution and a moist cloth.
+Give special attention to warm areas, such as furnaces and pipes, as mites prefer to inhabit these places.
 Wipe cracks and crevices around rat nests, as spiny rat mites hide in these areas during the day.
-Bleach the cloth to kill the mites that are left on.
+Bleach the cleaning cloths to kill the mites that are left on it.